lukekavanagh/lukekavanagh.github.io/unit_3/cs/week_7/README.md

 ## Fetch the curriculum changes!

-It's time to fetch changes from the phase-0-unit-2 master repo to get the newly-released curriculum.
+It's time to fetch changes from the phase-0-version-2.0 master repo to get the most-updated curriculum.
 Make sure you are in the master branch of your local clone.
 Check where you are in your terminal first.
 DO NOT try fetching these changes into your [USERNAME].github.io repo.
 You will mess things up!
 Follow [these instructions](https://github.com/dev-academy-phase0/phase-0-handbook/blob/master/fetching-changes.md) for fetching changes.

 ## Challenges